umathe/CS6378_Project1/NewCome/ReadMe.txt

 3. Create SampleInput.txt file in PuTTY and copy the contents of the configuration file.
 Save SampleInput.txt.

-4. Create Project_Sockets.java file in PuTTY and copy the contects of the submitted java file.
+4. Create Project_Sockets.java file in PuTTY and copy the contents of the submitted java file.

 5. Compile code using the following command: javac Project_Sockets.java